Callie Furnace

 Callie Furnace is a historic iron furnace located near Glen Wilton, Botetourt County, Virginia.
 It was built as a hot-blast charcoal furnace around 1873–1874, and subsequently enlarged and converted into a coke furnace.
-In 1883, the stack was raised an additional five feet, and a tuyere was added.
+In 1883, the stack was raised an additional 5 ft, and a tuyere was added.
 Callie Furnace went out of blast in 1884.

 It was listed on the National Register of Historic Places in 1974.